-Other terms that you may encounter when trading on exchanges are maker fees and taker fees.
+Other terms that you may encounter when trading are “maker fees” and “taker fees”.
 Personally, I still find this model to be one of the more confusing ones, but let’s try to break it down.

-Exchanges want to encourage people to trade.
-In other words, they want to “make a market.”
-Therefore, whenever you create a new order that can’t be matched by any existing buyer or seller, i.e. a limit order, you’re basically a market maker, and you will usually have lower fees.
+Exchanges want to incentivize people to provide liquidity.
+In other words, they want to “make a market”.
+Therefore, whenever you create a new order that can’t be matched by any existing buyers or sellers (i.e. a limit order) you are considered a “market maker” and will usually have lower fees.

-Meanwhile, a market taker places orders that are instantly fulfilled, i.e. market orders, since there was already a market maker in place to match their requests.
-Takers remove business from the exchange, so they usually have higher fees than makers, who add orders to the exchange’s order book.
+Meanwhile, a “market taker” places orders that are instantly fulfilled (i.e. market orders) since there was already a market maker in place to match their requests.
+Takers remove liquidity from the exchange, so they usually have higher fees than makers, who add orders to the exchange’s order book.

 Using that same example, perhaps you place a limit order to buy one Bitcoin at $12,000 (at most), and the lowest seller is selling one Bitcoin at $11,000.
-Then your order will be instantly fulfilled.
+In this case, your order will be instantly fulfilled at $11,000.
 You will be removing orders from the exchange’s order book, so you’re considered a market taker.

-Now that you’re familiar with the main Bitcoin exchange terms, it’s time for a short intro into reading price graphs.
+Now that you’re familiar with the main trading terms, it’s time for a short intro into reading price charts.

-In the image above, the opening price in the wide-bottom part of the candle, the closing price in the wide-top part on the candle, and the highest and lowest trades within this timeframe on both ends of the candle.
+In the image above, the opening price of the green candle is the wide-bottom part of the candle, the closing price in the wide-top part of the candle, and the highest and lowest trades within this timeframe are on the tips of the candle.

 When we’re in a bull market, most of the candlesticks will usually be green.
 If it’s a bear market, most of the candlesticks will be red.